Institutional Trust in New Zealand Pre/Post COVID-19 Pandemic

 Summary

-The results indicate a reliable increase in trust in science from 2019 to 2020, and that this shift has remained constant.
+The results suggest a reliable increase in trust in science from 2019 to 2020, and that this shift has remained constant.
 In contrast, changes in trust in politicians, trust in police, trust in the government’s COVID response, across the waves were generally unreliable.
 Evidence suggests that average conspiracy beliefs may have declined.

 The preliminary findings merit further research.